varunYS/DSA/README.md

 A comprehensive repository of my solutions to algorithmic challenges, focused on mastering efficient data structures and optimal time complexity for technical interviews.

 ## 🎯 Objective
-This repository serves as a centralized hub for my progress in Competitive Programming and Technical Interview Preparation.
+This repository serves as a centralized hub for my progress in DSA and Technical Interview Preparation.
 My goal is to implement clean, optimized, and well-documented solutions in Java.

 ## 🏗️ Repository Structure
 Problems are sorted into folders by core concepts example binary search, graphs, dynamic-programming